sbabcoc/JUnit-Foundation/README.md

 * [ShutdownListener](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/ShutdownListener.java)
 **ShutdownListener** provides callbacks for events in the lifecycle of the JVM that runs the Java code that comprises your tests.
 It receives the following notification:
   * The JVM that's running the tests is about to close.
-This signals the completion the the test run.
+This signals the completion of the test run.
 * [TestClassWatcher](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/TestClassWatcher.java)
 **TestClassWatcher** provides callbacks for events in the lifecycle of **`TestClass`** objects.
 It receives the following notifications:
   * A **`TestClass`** object has been created to represent a JUnit test class or suite.
 Each **`TestClass`** has a one-to-one relationship with the JUnit runner that created it.